Welcome to the Ferradermis Homepage!

 Ferradermis is divided into a number of sub-teams or divisions:

-The Mechanical Team (led by Hailey Prager), works with the physical design and construction of the robot, including fabricating parts and assembling components.
+Mechanical works with the physical design and construction of the robot, including fabricating parts and assembling components.
+CAD works to design the robot components using Inventor.

-The Strategy Team (led by Bennett Miles and Gwynne Sahyun) handles competition aspects of the design, such as scoring effectiveness of strategies or build goals, and competition-time responsibilities like developing game plans for matches and scouting other teams.
+The Competition Logistics Team (led by Shane Kinson) handles competition aspects of the design, such as scoring effectiveness of strategies or build goals, and competition-time responsibilities like developing game plans for matches and scouting other teams.

 Team members are not restricted to being involved in a single division, and they are free to be involved with multiple aspects of the robot's development.
 In addition to these primary groups, other smaller teams exist for individuals or groups that want to be involved in more specific aspects of the team.
 These include:

-The Business Team (led by Dalton Chenoweth as Business Manager), which handles fundraising, finances, and other business-related aspects of team management.
+The Business & Community Outreach Team (led by Rosie Aschenbrener & Jenna Lee), which handles fundraising, finances, and other business-related aspects of team management.

-The Social Media Team, which manages the team's public presence and social media accounts.
+The Social Media Team (led by Brian Apgar), which manages the team's public presence and social media accounts.

-The Safety Team (led by Cassi Hoxie as Safety Captain), which ensures all members are upholding proper safety practices and rules.
+The Safety Team (led by Morgan Hartwell), which ensures all members are upholding proper safety practices and rules.